cache2k/cache2k/src/site/markdown/0/UPCOMING.md

     if the iteration is not  finished completely or the iterator was not closed.
 In case of concurrent updates to the cache the iterator could continue iterating as long as entries are inserted.
   * Automatically generated cache names get a random number and start with '_', more see: `Cache2kBuilder.name`
+  * JDK Logging: prevent loggers own class name to be logged

 ## API Changes and new methods